 The main way you can help your practitioner succeed with combined therapy of any sort is to realize that you need to alternate interventions (much like climbing a ladder, left foot, right foot alternating).
 This means starting with a very small amount of adrenal support first (natural, OTC, or prescription in very minute dosage).
 After that initial support for a week, there is frequently needed a slight boost in thyroid support for another week.
 Then, a small addition to the adrenal support for the next week; after that, a further small increase in thyroid support.

 This dual upward titration approach (what our colleagues have called "The Shames Ladder") is often successful when other types of intervention have failed.
 This is because a mixed thyroiditis/adrenalitis is a very sensitive situation.
 Each gland needs the other for support.
 You can't simply boost one without also boosting the other, and can't do it well by giving big doses of either at any one time.
 The glands need to gradually adapt to the new environment of expanded function.

 Details of exactly how this dual therapy approach would best be accomplished are available in our books, websites, and through individual coaching sessions.
-The point we want to make here is that if you have been struggling to reach more optimal thyroid balance, this new process has been amazingly gratifying to us and our patients.
-We offer it to you with the hope that you can personalize it to reach your highest potential, and to live your fullest life.
+The point we want to make here is that if you have been struggling to reach more optimal thyroid balance, this process has been amazingly gratifying to us and our patients.